RayuduChakravarthy/Stock-management-and-billing-application/README.md

-# Stock-management-and-billing-application
+# Stock management and customer billing application

-Stock management and customer billing application using Python
+In this project, a simple stock management and billing application is implemented.